mogoson/MGS.Machinery/README.md

 ## Achieve

 ## Demo
-- Demos in the path “MGS-ContextMenu\Scenes” provide reference to you.
+- Demos in the path “MGS-Machinery\Scenes” provide reference to you.

 ## Contact
 - If you have any questions, feel free to contact me at mogoson@qq.com.